 Yes!
 If you live in a smoke controlled area you can only burn wood on a DEFRA approved appliance.
-Alot of our stoves are DEFRA approved and all of the ACR own brand stoves are DEFRA approved.
-Some of the stoves, such as the Montfort Elegence and Savoy Elegance have kits which have to be added to make the stove DEFRA approved.
+All of the ACR own brand stoves are DEFRA approved.
+Please ensure that you only burn wood with less than 20% moisture content on your stove.

 This area provides you with the answers to the most frequently asked questions asked.
 If you have a specific question not listed, please contact your local ACR stockist for more assistance and advice.

 This depends on the use of the stove and how much money you spend on the stove.
 Stoves come in various price brackets but dont be tempted to make savings on the installation - you must ensure you chose a HETAS registered installer.
 If you fit thermostats to your radiators then you should see less usage of your gas as the stove heat distributes around the room and into other rooms.
 Alot of people see reductions to their gas bills from the onset of using the stove.
 I am lucky enough to have my flue running through the centre of my home so when I light my stove, the heat warms the lounge but as we keep the door open into the hallway, the heat then rises up the staicase and keeps the upstairs of the house warm too.
 By operating our stove this way, we rarely put our central heating on and when we do, it is because the temperature outside is close to zero degrees.
 If you are lucky enough to get free supplies of wood then you can make some dramatic savings to your utility bills.